Effect-TS/effect/packages/schema/README.md

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your changes: `git checkout -b my-new-feature`
-3. Ensure you have the Required dependencies installed by running: `pnpm install` (assuming pnpm version `8.x`).
+3. Ensure you have the required dependencies installed by running: `pnpm install` (assuming pnpm version `8.x`).
 4. Make your desired changes and, if applicable, include tests to validate your modifications.
 5. Run the following commands to ensure the integrity of your changes:
    - `pnpm check`: Verify that the code compiles.